Manuel Guedes

-Manuel Fernando de Azevedo Guedes, known as Guedes (born 2 May 1953) is a former Portuguese football player.
+Manuel Fernando de Azevedo Guedes, known as Guedes (born 2 May 1953) is a Portuguese former footballer who played as a defender.

 He played 14 seasons and 343 games in the Primeira Liga for Varzim, Braga, Porto, Beira-Mar and Leixões.

-Club career
+Career

-He made his Primeira Liga debut for Porto on 11 September 1972 as a starter in a 0–1 loss to Sporting.
+Guedes made his Primeira Liga debut for Porto on 11 September 1972 as a starter in a 0–1 loss to Sporting.